 Matthew’s genealogy and Luke’s account of Gabriel’s visit to Mary provide our first evidence of God’s steadfast faithfulness.
 Jesus is a descendant of David, a branch from the stump of Jesse, and there will be no end to his kingdom.

 Yes, God keeps His promises.
 Jesus is our promised Hope!

 This Advent season I choose to focus on Jesus.
-As we await Christmas day, let’s unwrap Jesus in the Psalms.
-We’ll discover more connections as we explore psalms that point to Jesus.
+As we await Christmas day, I plan to unwrap Jesus in the Psalms.
+I want to discover more connections as I explore psalms that point to Jesus.
 Psalms that connect Old Testament promises to New Testament fulfillment.

 I want to celebrate the true meaning of Christmas.
 Our one true Hope.
 Our Hope that becomes flesh.
 Won’t you join me?